ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

        :link-type: ref
        :text-align: center

-       Discover the best ways to export data from your manipulation.
+       Discover the best ways to export data from your manipulations with PyDPF-Core.

     .. grid-item-card:: Plot
        :link: ref_tutorials_plot